wcjohnson/lightscript.org/pages/docs/docs.md

 while preserving the human-readability of "subject.verb(object)" syntax that Object-Oriented methods provide.

-It enables slightly more readable code in simple situations:
+It can enable more readable code:

     if response~isError():
       freakOut()